 by Mike Ratliff

-If you put these things before the brothers, you will be a good servant of Christ Jesus, being trained in the words of the faith and of the good doctrine that you have followed.
-(1 Timothy 4:6 ESV)
+6 In pointing out these things to the brethren, you will be a good servant of Christ Jesus, constantly nourished on the words of the faith and of the sound doctrine which you have been following.
+1 Timothy 4:6 (NASB)

 From January 1986 until the late fall of 2005 I probably would have, if asked, responded to the question in the title that Christianity is a life or at least a relationship while doctrine, though unnecessary, helps us understand that.
 I didn’t really believe during that time that doctrine was of any real value.
 Why?
 My whole understanding of Christianity is that it is based on my experience.
 For some odd reason I didn’t think much past that in an attempt to understand why my experience would be so radically different than other Christians’ experience.